 There is more than one way to fix a tooth.
 If you are the lucky owner of perfectly healthy teeth, you may never need any of these procedures.
 However, if you are like most people, you’ll need to restore a tooth sooner or later.
-This post from Timothy G. Mahoney DDS in Wetaskiwin looks at six cosmetic dentistry procedures that are used routinely to repair teeth:
+This post from Wetaskiwin Dentist looks at six cosmetic dentistry procedures that are used routinely to repair teeth:

 1. Dental Bonding

 Bonding, also called direct composite veneers, is used to correct chips, cracks, stains, and make teeth longer.
 It is also sometimes used to fill cavities.
 A skilled cosmetic dentist applies the pliable composite resin and moulds it to the exact shape necessary.
 The resin is then hardened with a special curing light.

 These wafer-thin covers can hide a chip or crack or correct the alignment of a tooth that is slightly crooked.

 3. A Filling (Inlay or Onlay)